mpk-software/googledrive-webdav/README.md

 ./bin/sync -vvv
 ```

-It is recommended to run the above command as a cronjob to automatically move all files from youe Google Drive to your WebDAV storage.
+It is recommended to run the above command as a cronjob to automatically move all files from your Google Drive to your WebDAV storage.